sorbay/sorbay-documentation/docs/en/idlight.md

 and all related data and resources.

-Delete the service by clicking the "Delete service" button, and then confirm the deletion in the following pop-up dialog.
+Delete the service by clicking the "Delete service" button, and then confirm the deletion in the following pop up dialog.

 ### Users